 Johnelle M. Causwell

 Citizen Diplomacy Program DirectorJohnelle has been working with International House since 2012.
 Hailing from Kingston, Jamaica, she graduated from Warren Wilson College with a major in Economics and a minor in Political Science.
-After almost a decade in advertising, Johnelle transitioned her career as an agency Creative Director to her other passion, International Relations.
-She currently works on the local level to administer the Department of State’s International Visitor Leadership Program along with other international professional and youth exchange programs.
-Johnelle was instrumental in the founding of the Young Professionals @ International House and she currently acts as Staff Liaison.
-She is the 2019 recipient of the Charlotte International Rotary Club’s Under 40 Global Service Award.
-She received the 2018 Business Professional of the Year Award from the National Association of Negro Business and Professional Women’s Clubs-Charlotte Chapter, she was selected as one of Charlotte's Top 40 Under 40 Professionals by the Charlotte Business Journal for 2016 and was the 2013 recipient of the Charlotte Chamber of Commerce’s Young Professional Newcomer of the Year Award.
-She currently serves as Chairwoman of the Charlotte International Cabinet with a portfolio in international business and has been appointed to the Board of Trustees for the Charlotte Regional Business Alliance.
+Under Johnelle's leadership, the Citizen Diplomacy Department has been recognized by the Director of the Federal Bureau of Investigation (FBI) with the 2020 Community Leadership Award for North Carolina.
+She has been selected by the Mecklenburg Times as one of the Fifty Most Influential Women of 2020.
+She is the 2019 recipient of the Charlotte International Rotary Club's Under 40 Global Service Award.
+She received the 2018 Business Professional of the Year Award from the National Association of Negro Business and Professional Women's Clubs-Charlotte Chapter.
+Johnelle was selected as one of Charlotte's Top 40 Under 40 Professionals by the Charlotte Business Journal for 2016 and was the 2013 recipient of the Charlotte Chamber of Commerce's Young Professional Newcomer of the Year Award.
+She has served as Chairwoman of the Charlotte International Cabinet has been appointed to the Board of Trustees for the Charlotte Regional Business Alliance.

 Email Johnelle at firstname.lastname@example.org